loglug1/yolo-trains/README.md

       * `docker compose -f compose.yaml up` will start an instance of ROD that uses the CPU for prediction.

+      * `docker compose -f compose.yaml -f compose.nvidia.yaml up` will start an instance of ROD that uses Nvidia Cuda for prediction.
+You will need to follow instructions [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) to enable Nvidia support in the Docker engine.

       * `docker compose -f compose.yaml -f compose.amd.yaml up` will start an instance of ROD that uses AMD GPUs for prediction.
 You will need to edit compose.amd.yaml to match settings for your chipset.

-      * Full Nvidia support inside Docker containers is a WIP.

       * You can add `IMAGE=[CUSTOM DOCKER IMAGE]` to the beginning of either Docker Compose commands to pass in a custom built image from the previous section.